qxntm/robinhood_test/README.md

 - Swipe-to-delete functionality for tasks
 - Infinite scroll pagination for loading more tasks

+> [!TIP]
+> You can also make the app bar collapse to extend the task list viewing area by simply swiping on the app bar area

 ## Technical Implementation

 - **State Management**: Uses Flutter Riverpod for efficient state management